 Be realistic and give a new system sufficient time to be properly evaluated.
 It may be anywhere between three-to-six-months to understand how effectively it is working for your organization.
 Take what you have from the pilot and make any necessary changes before you implement it in other groups.
 Also, continue to monitor progress each quarter.
 Make sure to note what’s working and what isn’t.
 Where possible, get feedback from different groups and people in different roles like leaders, resource managers, project managers, and team members, and then also hold refresher training for the teams.

 Effectively managing your resources to support your portfolio strategy during times of uncertainty requires developing a solid plan for modifying your portfolio to address current conditions.
 It also requires leaders that better support employees through challenges by enabling access to the right tools.
 Tools like effective resource management systems allow employees access to real-time reliable data to balance their workload.
-These tools also help to increase employee satisfaction and increase company-wide resource visibility for better decision-making, especially during a disruption.
+These tools also help to increase employee satisfaction and increase company-wide resource visibility for better decision-making, especially during a disruption like COVID-19 or Brexit, for example.